Google Cloud Internal TCP/UDP Load Balancing is a regional load balancer that is built on the Andromeda network virtualization stack.

 |TCP||The IP address of the load balancer's forwarding rule||The requesting packet's source|

-An internal TCP/UDP load balancer with multiple backend instance groups distributes connections among backend VMs in all of those instance groups.
+An internal TCP/UDP load balancer with multiple backends distributes connections among all of those backends.
 For information about the distribution method and its configuration options, see traffic distribution.

 High availability describes how to design an internal load balancer that is not dependent on a single zone.